Dave Williams

 About The Speaker

-Whilst working in IT for 45 years, I’ve more or less tried everything – application development, hardware design, operating system modifications, and almost every method of telecoms from two cans and a piece of string to 40GB fibre switches.
-The hardware I’ve worked ranges from Apple II and Z80 to Honeywell & IBM mainframes via Tandem Non-Stop and some BIG super computers.
+Whilst working in IT for 45 years, I’ve more or less tried everything—application development, hardware design, operating system modifications, and almost every method of telecoms from two cans and a piece of string to 40GB fibre switches.
+The hardware I’ve worked on ranges from Apple II and Z80 to Honeywell & IBM mainframes via Tandem Non-Stop and some BIG supercomputers.

 What I Hope You Learn

-You’ll probably see the smallest Nagios monitoring system built (the processing heart was given away taped to the front of a magazine!)
+For the attendees – you’ll see one of the smallest Nagios monitoring system built (the processing heart was given away taped to the front of a magazine!)
 You’ll also gain an insight as to how easy it is to deploy just enough monitoring for almost anything without trying too hard!
 In fact, it might just be disposable monitoring…